-- Conducting an internal audit of the Quality Management System. - Conducting a Management Review meeting. - Participating in an external audit conducting by a third party Accreditation Body - Updating the Quality Management System Operational Plan. - Updating Council of the status of the County's Quality Management System.
+- Conducting an internal audit of the Quality Management System. - Conducting a Management Review meeting. - Participating in an external audit conducting by a third-party Accreditation Body - Updating the Quality Management System Operational Plan. - Updating Council of the status of the County's Quality Management System.

-The QMS Operational Plan was reviewed and updated in 2022, with focus on Document and Records Control (Element 5), change management and Continual Improvement (Element 21) all while incorporating organizational changes within the County.
+The QMS Operational Plan was reviewed and updated in 2023, with focus on Document and Records Control (Element 5), conforming to the DWQMS standards and Continual Improvement (Element 21) all while incorporating organizational changes within the County.

-Internal audits were completed with support from Water and Wastewater Operations staff and Aclaims Environmental.
+Internal audits were completed with support from Water and Wastewater Operations staff.
+Extra support from other County staff during internal audits would increase the coverage to ensure the system is conforming and efficient.
 No non-conformities were identified as a result of the internal audit.
-The audit report did note four areas for opportunities for improvement.
+The audit report did note two areas for opportunities for improvement.

 Haldimand County must receive accreditation annually to operate the water distribution systems.
-Through a qualified third party auditor, the County must demonstrate that its QMS (Quality Management System) meets the requirements of the DWQMS (Drinking Water Quality Management Standard).
+Through a qualified third-party auditor, the County must demonstrate that its QMS (Quality Management System) meets the requirements of the DWQMS (Drinking Water Quality Management Standard).
 SAI Global conducted an external audit on December 1st, 2022.
 The County received one minor non-conformance.
 This was a result of an administrative issue and corrective action was implemented immediately to resolve the issue.
+The reaccreditation audit is scheduled for February 28, 2024.

 Staff are required to conduct an annual Management Review meeting to evaluate the effectiveness of the QMS.
 Deficiencies and opportunities for improvement are identified and action items are developed to ensure follow-up.
-The County held their management review meeting on December 14th.
-2022.
+The County held their management review meeting on November 3, 2023.